rosmod/rosmod/doc/sphinx/source/Modeling_Language.rst

 Modeling Language
 =================

-The ROSMOD Modeling Language is both textual and graphical.
-The tool suite provides a Graphical User Interface to build these models but the state and configuration properties of the ROSMOD Project are saved in a set of text files (*models*) that follow a strict set of grammatical rules.
+ROSMOD Projects are built using the ROSMOD Modeling Language.
+The tool suite provides a Graphical User Interface to build these models but the state and configuration properties of the project are saved in a set of text files (*models*) that follow a strict set of grammatical rules.
 The grammatical rules were written using `Antlr 4 <http://www.antlr.org/>`_ and the models are loaded using the generated parser, lexer and listener classes.
 This section briefly describes the ROSMOD Textual Modeling Language, along with sample model files.

 Software Model
 --------------

 The Software model completely describes a ROS Workspace.

-As shown in the above class diagram, every ROS workspace contains one or more ROS packages.
-Each ROS package contains one or more (1) messages, (2) services and (3) components.
-In ROSMOD, such packages are built using the Software Modeling Language.
+As shown in the above metamodel, every ROS workspace contains one or more ROS packages.
+Each ROS package contains (1) messages, (2) services and (3) components.
+Multiple communicating components are used to realize a domain-specific application e.g. an *Image Processor* component can periodically fetch the webcam feed from a *Camera* component and perform image processing tasks.
+The data structures, ports and timers of these components are described in this Software Model.
+How these components are grouped into ROS nodes and deployed on specific hardware is described using the :ref:`Deployment Model <deployment_model>`.

 Messages
 ^^^^^^^^